 - We incorporate perennials into annual production to ensure protection against soil erosion.
+Speaking of which …

-Animal Husbandry: We believe in transparency and avoid using marketing terms that are misleading to the public.
-We encourage you to know your farmer and the source of eggs and meat.
-We are proud of our animal husbandry practices and ensure that guests can see how they are treated as part of a visit to the farm.The Animal Welfare module outlines five freedoms for animal welfare, we abide by and exceed these standards, which include:
+… How does CF practice Animal Husbandry?
+We believe in transparency and avoid using marketing terms that are misleading to the public.
+We encourage you to know your farmer and the source of eggs and meat you eat.
+While we are beginning the work towards Certified Humane certification for our animals, The Animal Welfare module outlines five freedoms for animal welfare, we abide by and exceed these standards, which include:

 - Freedom from hunger or thirst by ready access to fresh water and a diet to maintain full health and vigor.

 - Freedom from discomfort by providing an appropriate environment including shelter and a comfortable resting area.